can dogs eat popcorn?

 I often recommend popcorn to many dog owners as part of their pet’s weight loss program.
 I’ve found offering wholesome, shared foods is a great way to satisfy many pet parents’ desire to give their pooch the occasional “people food.”
 Popcorn is infinitely healthier than pizza and ice cream.

-Go ahead and share a bite of popcorn with your best friend as you snuggle up with a good motion picture.
+Go ahead and share a bite with your best friend as you snuggle up with a good motion picture.
 Your dog will thank you.